Sickboy78/MMM-Homematic/README.md

       <td><code>ccuServiceUrl</code></td>
       <td>The name of the XML API Service for getting states/values from devices/datapoints.
 	    <br>Most likely default value is good.
-	    <br>But may change with newer versions of XML API, see [XML-API](https://github.com/hobbyquaker/XML-API).
+	    <br>But may change with newer versions of XML API, see [XML-API] (https://github.com/hobbyquaker/XML-API).
 	    <br><b>Default value:</b> <code>/state.cgi</code>
       </td>
     </tr>